cardrank/cardrank/README.md

 the returned list demarcating winning and losing hands.

-A `Hand` whose index is in position `i < pivot` is considered to be the winner(s) of the hand.
+A `Hand` whose index is in position `i < pivot` is considered to be the winner(s) of the eval.
 Hi hands are guaranteed to have 1 or more winner(s), while Lo hands have 0 or more winner(s):

 ```go